 Guide: Multilingual audio guide

-• The standard ticket gets you into Gaudí’s colorful playground, where benches curl like candy canes, lizards sparkle in mosaics, and stone bridges look like they were dreamt up by a fantasy novelist.
+• The standard ticket gets you into Gaudí’s colorful playground, where benches curl like candy canes and stone bridges look like they were dreamt up by a fantasy novelist.

 • Pair your ticket with an audio tour in Spanish, English, German, Italian, or French.
-You’ll learn why those gingerbread gatehouses aren’t just cute, how broken tiles became an art form, and exactly where to snap your perfect selfies.
+You’ll learn why those gingerbread gatehouses aren’t just cute and how broken tiles became an art form.

 Recommended tickets: